Jul 13, 2026

 - **No tool-calling from the LLM** The CLI code orchestrates: it calls the MCP, then passes results as plain text to the LLM for summarization.
 The LLM never calls tools, so Ollama's tool-call parsing quirks are irrelevant here.

 - **Test** You have all that you need to do a full end-to-end test on your own.
 Do this before marking as complete.
 After fixing any bugs, test again until you have determined `brief` is working well.``` # `brief` — a terminal news briefing CLI A tiny CLI that turns a topic into a morning-coffee briefing in your terminal.
 You type a topic, it fetches what happened recently, and prints a short summary with sources. ## Usage ```bashbrief "ai agents"brief "openai" --since 24hbrief "rust web frameworks" --bullets 5``` Output (stdout, plain text with minimal ANSI): ```🗞 ai agents — last 24h • Anthropic shipped Opus 4.7 with 1M-token context… [1]• LangChain released v1.0 with a rewritten runtime… [2]• Researchers at CMU published a paper on… [3] Sources[1] https://…[2] https://…[3] https://…``` ## Flags | Flag | Default | Purpose || --- | --- | --- || `--since <duration>` | `24h` | Recency window (`6h`, `24h`, `7d`) || `--bullets <n>` | `5` | Number of bullets || `--json` | off | Emit structured JSON instead of prose | ## How it works Three steps, one file: 1. **Search** — use `@modelcontextprotocol/sdk` with `StreamableHTTPClientTransport` to connect to `https://search.parallel.ai/mcp`, then `client.callTool({ name: "web_search", arguments: { ... } })`.
 Do **not** hand-roll JSON-RPC over `fetch` — the Streamable HTTP transport has an initialize handshake, session headers, and SSE framing that the SDK handles.
 When developing, run await client.listTools() once and log the web_search input schema before the first callTool — don't guess argument names; also log the results so you know the shape of the response.
 Pass `--since` in the search objective.2. **Summarize** — hand the results to an LLM with a tight prompt: "Return N bullets.
 One sentence each.
 Cite each bullet with `[n]` matching the source index.
 No fluff."
 The LLM only produces text — it does not call tools, so any Ollama chat model works regardless of its tool-calling maturity.3. **Print** — render bullets + a numbered source list.
 In `--json` mode, skip rendering and dump the structured object, e.g.: ```json{ "topic": "ai agents", "since": "24h", "bullets": [ { "text": "Anthropic shipped Opus 4.7…", "source": 1 } ], "sources": [ { "n": 1, "url": "https://…", "title": "…" } ]}``` ## Stack - **Language:** TypeScript (Node), single file, `npx`-runnable.- **Search:** Parallel Search MCP.
 Docs: `https://docs.parallel.ai/integrations/mcp/search-mcp`.
 No API key required.- **LLM:** Use ollama + gemma4:e4b (already installed).- **Config:** No config required.- **Install**: installable as a brief command on PATH (e.g. via npm link) ## Non-goals - No caching, no database, no daemon.
 Run it, read it, close it.- No scheduling or delivery (cron + `brief ... | mail` is the user's job).- No multi-topic dashboards.
 One topic per invocation keeps the code tiny. ## Tips- **Parallel Search MCP** Use Parallel Search MCP yourself to find the latest documentation for any packages.
 Use it to look up anything you have a question on.- **No tool-calling from the LLM** The CLI code orchestrates: it calls the MCP, then passes results as plain text to the LLM for summarization.
 The LLM never calls tools, so Ollama's tool-call parsing quirks are irrelevant here.- **Test** You have all that you need to do a full end-to-end test on your own.
 Do this before marking as complete.
-After fixing any bugs, test again until you have determined `brief` is working well.``` ## Where the rough edges were
+After fixing any bugs, test again until you have determined `brief` is working well.``` There were a few issues I ran into when doing this setup.

 By Matt Harris